 So before you head out on your next camping trip, make sure you tell your friends and family where you are going and how long you will be gone.
 You don’t want to be caught out in the wilderness, need help, and no one knows they should be looking for you or even where to start looking.

 By no means is this everything you need to know.
 These camping safety tips will simply help you cover the basics.
-Make sure you review these tips before your next camping trip so that ensure you cover your camping safety basics.
-It a great time to review your tips when planning your next camping trip but it’s not everything you’ll need to plan.
+Make sure you review these tips before your next camping trip so that you can ensure you cover your camping safety basics.
+Reviewing safety tips before your next trip is an important part of planning your trip but it is not the only thing you should review.
 Learn more about planning your next camping trip in our 9 Steps to Plan a Family Camping Trip article.